aws-samples/satellite-comms-analytics-aws/README.md

 First up, is getting the correct permissions.
 An IAM role with full S3 access and Forecast access is required.

 Next, historical bandwidth (TTS) and weather data (RTS) for 4 different spot-beams along the ship's route are imported to Amazon Forecast.
-Key variables to modify are the DATASET_FREQUENCY, schema(s), and the key (csv files or a folder in your S3 bucket).
+Important variables to modify are the DATASET_FREQUENCY, schema(s), and the key (csv file or a folder/ in your S3 bucket).
 Since satellite bandwidth usage is dynamic, we set the DATASET_FREQUENCY to "10min".
 The schema, supplied in JSON, is different for TTS versus RTS: -

 *Historical bandwidth usage data*